Preventing Perinatal Transmission of HIV

 - General Principles Regarding Use of Antiretroviral Drugs During Pregnancy: Overview and Teratogenicity

-- Management of Infants Born to Women with HIV Infection: Antiretroviral Management of Newborns with Perinatal HIV Exposure or HIV Infection
+- Management of Infants Born to People With HIV Infection: Antiretroviral Management of Newborns With Perinatal HIV Exposure or HIV Infection